enots227/kafkaCDC-simple-postgres-to-console/README.md

 - Manual creation of ZooKeeper, Kafka, Kafka Connectors, and Confluent Community Platform to get an understanding of all the components involved.
 - Grasp a basic level understanding of the configuration options.
 - A source connector pulling data from Postgres.
+- A console sink connector displaying the Kafka data.

 #
 ## Software Required